parseablehq/parseable/README.md

 ## :dart: Motivation

-Traditionally, logging has been seen as a text search problem.
-Log volumes were not high, and data ingestion or storage were not really issues.
-This led us to today, where all the logging platforms are primarily text search engines.

 But with log data growing exponentially, today's log data challenges involve whole lot more – Data ingestion, storage, and observation, all at scale.
 We are building Parseable to address these challenges.